CarlyHCY17/Controlling_Bath_Water_Temperature/README.md

 This respository is for my personal controls projects.
-The objective is to explore and apply different control strategies I learned in class to real life scenarios.
+The objective is to explore and apply different control strategies I learned in class to real life scenarios and also to solve other engineering problems I learned in my other classes.